rrollins72/ZX-Browser/README.md

 The ESP8266 will need to read a file from the file system, returning each byte (with low address bytes first), and then the data will be shifted out bit wise starting with the most significant bit of the byte.
 The output from the ESP8266 will be as described (4-pulses 150us high, 150us low with 1300us after last low period for a 0 bit, 9-pulses 150us high, 150us low with 1300us after last low period for a 1 bit.
 I added a file read and data send routine to the basic FSBrowser code, and also modified the file read routine so that the byte send function is called for each byte read from the file.
 This code is nothing fancy, but it does work nicely.
 Please see the sketch for details on the code structure.
 I also had to make a few very basic modifications to the JavaScript code to accept the various ZX80 file types.
 This is in the edit.htm file that is loaded into the ESP8266 data space.
 Note that FSBrowser uses the Ace.js text editor in edit.htm, so it requires internet access from the router that assigns the IP address to be fully capable.
 Without internet access it will default to a very basic text mode.

+I have included in the data directory (which is uploaded to the 8266 with the Arduino IDE) a zx directory which has a selection of 4K ZX80 programs and 8K ZX80 programs.
+I have also included a zxb directory that is a web page describing the effort (similar to this readme).

 **Driver Circuit**